Trivadis/plsql-and-sql-coding-guidelines/README.md

 Trivadis published their guidelines for PL/SQL &amp; SQL in 2009 in the context of the DOAG conference in Nuremberg.
 Since then these guidelines have been continuously extended and improved.
 Now they are managed as a set of markdown files.
 This makes the the guidelines more adaptable for individual application needs and simplifies the continous improvement.

+In 2019, Rich Soule of Insum forked this repository and updated some of the rules.

 ## HTML format

 HTML is the primary output format.
 [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) is used to generate static HTML files and [Mike](https://github.com/jimporter/mike) to publish version specific variants.
 The following sites are available: